I have over 25 years experience of dealing with the law, having studied at De Montfort University in Leicester.

 I believe it is often the necessary practicalities involved when dealing with a bereavement that create an added burden on surviving relatives or friends.
 It is my aim to guide the family or friends through the process and provide practical and sensitive support.
 I will conduct the Probate work, advising the steps involved and obtaining the Grant of Probate if required.

-I am experienced in administering estates of all sizes, from small simple estates to large, complex estates of high net worth individuals.
+I am an experienced Solicitor in administering estates of all sizes, from small simple estates to large, complex estates of high net worth individuals.

 I act for many clients who have no family or anyone appropriate to assist them in managing their financial and welfare issues.
 Therefore, in addition to the clients legal needs I also deal with practical issues such as visiting nursing homes to discuss care arrangements and general financial affairs.